gang544043963/LGPhotoBrowser/README.md

 iOS7及更高

 # Adding to your preject
-copy the folder named 'Class' to your preject
+copy the folder named 'Class' to your preject.

 '#import "LGPhoto.h"'

 # INITIALIZATION